Campbell-Muscle-Lab/GelBox/app/website/pages/tutorial/start_new_analysis/start_new_analysis.md

 <a href="media/excel_fits.PNG" target="_blank">![excel fits](media/excel_fits.PNG)</a>

 In addition, users can generate summary plots for their analysis.
 Click the Data Analysis button on the toolbar.
-The Summary Plot button is located at the bottom of the dropdown, shown in red rectangle.
+The Summary Plot button is located at the bottom of the dropdown, shown in the red rectangle.

 <a href="media/band_labels.png" target="_blank">![summary plot menu](media/band_labels.png)</a>